macla7/shiftTrader/README.md

 **Misc Known Issues**

-- bid scroll won't work on android as feed scroll is activating instead
 - the cache of user on index from post controller.
 - Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.
 Fails silently.
 - Random long logs on image upload
-- Shift props bug when you create post.. atm need to reload to fix
 - db protection against lower bids ... ?
 (Not super necessary, just really doesn't make sense.. won't effect who wins tho)

 **Non MVP features**